bzapico/web/README.md

 ### Build

-In order to build and compile this repository run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+In order to build and compile this repository run `npm run build` to build(dev version) the project.
+If you want a production build you just run `npm run build-prod`, in both cases the build artifacts will be stored in the `dist/` directory.
+Also you can generate a build using our local profile running `npm run build-local`.
+On the other hand, if you want generate a production version and serve it in local just run `npm run build-and-serve-prod-local`.

+### Linting

+* Run `npm run lint` to check that the code accomplish with every tslint rule.
+* Run `npm run fix-lint` to fix every error in the code that don't accomplish with every tslint rule.
+* Run `npm run style-lint` to check that the code accomplish with every style lint rule.

 ### Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ### Documentation